TheMEMOLab/Bio326-NMBU/Doc/03_Binning.md

 ```

+(If you regret starting this command, you can -in the same terminal window- press "fg" on your keyboard and then hit enter, followed by ctrl+c once to stop the process. "fg" brings the forked process to the foreground, and ctrl+c interrupts the pipeline)

 The "--until" argument lets the pipeline know to only run the specified analyses.
 In this case we're running the ones that are relevant for comparing bins or MAGs.

 You will se a lot of output in your terminal.
 This is because the pipeline runs all independent analysis jobs at the same time.
 Some jobs run for each bin, and others run a comparison across all bins in a single job.
 It will likely take several hours for the complete pipeline to finish, but some of the faster jobs (like sequence_lengths, busco and kraken2) might finish after just 20 minutes.